Second in a three-part series

-It wasn’t that long ago that manufacturers were concerned with the presidential election and how potential policies could impact them.
+Before the COVID-19 pandemic began, manufacturers were concerned with the presidential election and how potential policies could impact them.
 Then there was talk of a recession and whether the market could continue its 10-year-plus climb.

 No one saw a worldwide pandemic coming, that’s for sure.

-We can see five early responses to COVID-19 that highlight the great potential for innovation to come out of this crisis.
+There were five early responses to COVID-19 that highlight the great potential for innovation to come out of this crisis.

-2. Manufacturers are pivoting overnight
+2. Manufacturers pivoted overnight

-The shortage of critical supplies to help fight COVID-19 has made manufacturers more important than ever.
-Many in mass production have reformatted themselves seemingly overnight to begin manufacturing personal protective equipment like masks and even machinery like ventilators.
+The shortage of critical supplies to help fight COVID-19 made manufacturers more important than ever.
+Many in mass production reformatted themselves seemingly overnight to begin manufacturing personal protective equipment like masks and even machinery like ventilators.

-3. Manufacturers are hiring displaced workers
+3. Manufacturers hired displaced workers

-Speaking of not having to lay employees off, manufacturers have started hiring those displaced by COVID-19: specifically, hospitality and food service workers.
+Speaking of not having to lay employees off, manufacturers started hiring those displaced by COVID-19: specifically, hospitality and food service workers.
 These employees are trained to serve customers directly, which can translate well to manufacturing, as you could say the industry struggles to serve itself and not just its customers.
 Manufacturing can benefit from the service experience these workers bring to the table.

 Plus, as we noted in a previous article, displaced workers are ready to work immediately.
 Manufacturing’s offer of full-time positions with benefits is sure going to beat part-time, minimum wage jobs — meaning you’re likely to keep these employees after the pandemic is over.
 The next-generation manufacturing workforce is ready all because COVID-19 has highlighted the opportunity.

-5. Supply chains are keeping everything running
+5. Supply chains kept everything running

 Obviously, it’s difficult in manufacturing to work from home.
 Some, like engineers, can do so, but not the shop floor.
 And that holds true for the supply chain.
-From the start of the COVID-19 outbreak, the response from supply chains working tirelessly to keep the U.S. healthy and fed has been incredible.
+From the start of the COVID-19 outbreak, the response from supply chains working tirelessly to keep the U.S. healthy and fed was incredible.